-For the years ended December 31, 2023 and 2022, the Company had net loss on equity securities of \$1,627,031 and \$4,183,794 respectively, which were recorded within other income (expense) on the Consolidated Statements of Operations.
+For the three months ended March 31, 2025 and the year ended December 31, 2024, the Company had net loss on equity securities of \$0, if there had been an adjustment, it would be recorded in other income (expense) on the Consolidated Statements of Operations.

-As of December 31, 2023 and 2022, the Company owned 5,810,824 shares of common stock or a 21.7% interest in Desert Hawk Gold Corp.
-Although ownership percentages above 20% would normally be accounted for using the equity method, the Company is accounting for this investment as an investment in equity securities due to the Company not having any significant influence over Desert Hawk Gold Corp.
+As of March 31, 2025 and December 31, 2024, the Company owned 5,810,824 shares of common stock or a 17.5% interest in Desert Hawk Gold Corp.
 The Company elected to measure this investment at fair value with changes recognized in net income.
 This election was made for all identical or similar investments of Desert Hawk Gold Corp., including future purchases, and is irrevocable.
+On April 5, 2024, Desert Hawk Gold Corp. filed under Chapter 11 in the United States Bankruptcy Court, District of Nevada.
+By the end of 2024, through new financing, Desert Hawk was able to work its way out of bankruptcy and their case has been dismissed from the bankruptcy court.
+Desert Hawk has started mining and loading the heap leach pad once again, still working through a few of the startup issues.

-For the year ended December 31, 2023, the Company determined that the fair value of their Desert Hawk Gold Corp. shares was \$0 due to Desert Hawk Gold Corp. being in default on significant liability contracts and there being questions regarding the recoverability of the asset value.
-For the year ended December 31, 2022, the fair value of the Desert Hawk Gold Corp. shares of common stock of \$0.28 per share was determined by an independent valuation specialist.
-As of December 31, 2023 and 2022, the investment in the affiliate was therefore valued at \$0 and \$1,627,031, respectively.
-(See Note 12 - Fair Value of Financial Instruments).
-This investment is classified as other assets on the Consolidated Balance Sheet due to the investments being made for the purposes of control or affiliation, in accordance with ASC 210-10 Balance Sheet - Overall.
+For the three months ended March 31, 2025 and the year ended December 31, 2024, the Company determined that the fair value of their Desert Hawk Gold Corp. shares was \$0 due to Desert Hawk Gold Corp. being in default on significant liability contracts and there being questions regarding the recoverability of the asset value.
+When valued, this investment is classified as other assets on the Consolidated Balance Sheet due to the investments being made for the purposes of control or affiliation, in accordance with ASC 210-10 Balance Sheet - Overall.